 Interest rates will not rise this year, the chief economist of St George bank has told brokers, but another cut could be on the cards.

-Speaking at Loan Market’s bi-annual economic forum, run in partnership with Ray White, St George chief economist, Hans Kunnen, discussed the year ahead and the factors that will drive NSW in terms of economic activity.
+’s bi-annual economic forum, run in partnership with Ray White, St George chief economist, Hans Kunnen, discussed the year ahead and the factors that will drive NSW in terms of economic activity.

 “Interest rates will not go up this year,” Kunnen said.
 “But if inflation stays low, it’s likely that another cut will come.”